withastro/roadmap/proposals/0046-astro-env.md

 Unit tests will be made for:
 - Custom validators

-E2e test will be made for:
 - Testing public/private
 - Testing static/dynamic
-- Integrations

 Features will be implemented incrementally using feature flags: